tkeber/corda-docker/README.md

 # corda-docker
-Docker configuration and files to create and spin up Docker images for Corda Node and Networkmap.
+Docker configuration and files to create and spin up Docker images for two Corda Nodes, Networkmap and Notary.
 The docker image is based on Alpine/OpenJDK (https://hub.docker.com/_/openjdk/)

 ## Usage (automatic way - using docker compose)